carlshan/bradfield_cs/Interview Practice.md

 8. Count the number of inversions in a list of numbers.
 9. Solve [Frog 1](https://atcoder.jp/contests/dp/tasks/dp_a).
    *  **Advanced**: Now solve [Frog 2](https://atcoder.jp/contests/dp/tasks/dp_b).
-10. Given a knapsack with a specific carrying capacity `W`, determine the maximium value of items contained in the set `[ { "weight": 5, "value": 10 }, { "weight": 4, "value": 40 }, { "weight": 6, "value": 30 }, { "weight": 4, "value": 50 } ]` or any arbitrary set.
+10. Given a knapsack with a specific carrying capacity `W`, determine the maximum value of items contained in the set `[ { "weight": 5, "value": 10 }, { "weight": 4, "value": 40 }, { "weight": 6, "value": 30 }, { "weight": 4, "value": 50 } ]` or any arbitrary set.
 (From Exercism).
 11. Given an alphabet, return all `2` letter combinations of this alphabet.
 Now generalize to `N` letter combinations.
 12. Given a lattice of height `h` and width `w`, how many unique shortest paths exist from the top left corner to the bottom right corner?
 For example, given a lattice with dimensions `h=w=2`, there are `6` unique paths.